 Alzheimer's disease is the most common type of dementia in the UK.
-It is caused by a build-up of proteins in the brain, resulting in 'plaques' and 'tangles' which damage the brain cells' ability to transmit messages.
+It is caused by a build-up of proteins in the brain, which damage the brain cells' ability to transmit messages.

 In the early stages, the symptoms of Alzheimer's disease include: